wi1dcard/fingerproxy/README.md

 - `hack` includes wraps and hacks of golang net stack.
 - `http2` is a fork of standard `http2` package in [`x/net`](https://github.com/golang/net/tree/master/http2).
 Fingerproxy syncs upstream using [./sync-http2-pkg.sh](./sync-http2-pkg.sh).
 Follow and sync upstream whenever you want.

+For example, use `proxyserver` and `fingerprint` packages to create an echo server.
+It simply outputs fingerprinting results.
+The full code is in [example/echo-server/](example/echo-server/).

 ## Similar Projects

 ### [gospider007/fp](https://github.com/gospider007/fp)